 - Documentation that you paid your loan in full

 Helpful Tips for Co-Signers

 Co-signing a student loan may enable your child or grandchild to pursue their educational dreams.
-But before you put your credit on the line, it’s important to consider how this may impact your long-term finances.
-Up to 90% of private student loans are co-signed.
-Yet a recent study found that an equal 90% of requests to release co-signers from the arrangement were denied.
+But before you put your credit on the line, it's important to consider how this may impact your long-term finances.
+Some 90% of private student loans are co-signed.
+Yet, it seems that an equal 90% of requests to release co-signers from the arrangement were denied.

 Before co-signing a loan, consider: